NABSQNO 12S-430600-4091184 Arizona

-Wrather Arch in Paria Canyon, Arizona.
+Wrather Arch

 Wrather Arch is located in Wrather Canyon, a short side canyon of Paria Canyon, Arizona, a few miles south of the Utah border.
 It is reached by a 35-mile backpack through Paria Canyon, starting in Utah near Highway 89 and ending at Lees Ferry, Arizona (the place where boat trips start down the Grand Canyon).
 The arch is located a half mile up a westerly side canyon 20 miles downstream from the White House trailhead.
-You need to study a map to find the right canyon.
+You need to study a map or use GPS to find the right canyon.

 Paria Canyon is one of the premier backpacking destinations in the country due to its spectacular canyon narrows scenery.
 Beautiful photos of this canyon can be found in Arizona Highways for January 1978 and January 1988, and the cover photo of Hiking the Southwest's Canyon Country.
 About a third of the time you will be hiking through ankle-deep water, so you need appropriate footwear.
 When hiking through the narrows, one needs to be very cautious of the dangers of potential flash floods.